adityanatraj/iscoop/README.md

 ## Usage

-After downloading this repo (it's just a single python file and this README), you run the script:
+After downloading this repo, you:

+1. start your computer/laptop as a WiFi AP
+2. connect your iDevice to that WiFi AP
+3. run `iscoop`:

 ```bash
 ./iscoop.py